 - The products chosen for this test were selected by SE Labs. - The test was not sponsored.
-This means that no security vendor has control over the report's content or its publication. - The test was conducted between the 4th July 2016 and the 13th September. - All products had full internet access and were confirmed to have access to any required or recommended back-end systems.
+This means that no security vendor has control over the report's content or its publication. - The test was conducted between 4th October and 7th December 2016. - All products had full internet access and were confirmed to have access to any required or recommended back-end systems.
 This was confirmed, where possible, using the Anti-Malware Testing Standards Organization (AMTSO) Cloud Lookup Features Setting Check. - Malicious URLs and legitimate applications and URLs were independently located and verified by SE Labs. - Targeted attacks were selected and verified by SE Labs.
 They were created and managed by Metasploit Framework Edition using default settings.
 The choice of exploits was advised by public information about ongoing attacks.
-One notable source was the 2016 Data Breach Investigations Report from verizon - Malicious and legitimate data was provided to partner organisations once the full test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.
+One notable source was the 2016 Data Breach Investigations Report from Verizon. - Malicious and legitimate data was provided to partner organisations once the full test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.